Kyphoplasty Surgery Clearwater

 Most patients report noticeably less pain in their back immediately after surgery than before.

-Based on a patient’s general health, their doctor will give guidelines for activity, physical therapy, and medications.
+Based on a patient’s general health, our doctor will give guidelines for activity, physical therapy, and medications.